 Accuracy may be compromised by the location of the device: fitness trackers take blood oxygen measurements from the wrist rather than the fingertip.
 Here they are more likely to move around, and there is a lower concentration of blood at the surface level.

-We haven’t tested this feature on wearables, but it’s worth reiterating that fitness trackers and smart watches aren’t medical devices, so you shouldn’t rely on them to detect a problem.
+And, it’s worth reiterating that fitness trackers and smart watches aren’t medical devices, so you shouldn’t rely on them to detect a problem.
 However, if you do notice something unusual, then it’s worth following up with your doctor.

 Coronavirus: how to protect yourself and others – we round up what you need to know about protecting yourself from infection, and what to do if you think you have coronavirus.